kramble/zet/boards/altera-de0-nano-debug/README.txt

 Start the console via console.bat

-Just enter "b" and the console will upload the bios, switch to VGA video and boot DOS.
+Enter "b" and the console will upload the bios, switch to VGA video and boot DOS.

 The console is now running in a loop.
 To abort, press CONTROL-C. You can restart it and type "b" to continue floppy emulation (the boot will be skipped), or to reboot